peterkuma/icon-so-2024/README.md

 - TAN1502, TAN1702, and TAN1802: National Institute of Water and Atmospheric
   Research and University of Canterbury.
 - MARCUS: Atmospheric Radiation Measurement and Australian Antarctic Division.
-- MCQ16-18: Atmospheric Radiation Measurement, the Australian Bureau of Meteorology, and Australian Antarctic Division.
+- MICRE: Atmospheric Radiation Measurement, the Australian Bureau of Meteorology, and Australian Antarctic Division.

 Please see the Acknowledgements and Data availability sections in the